leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ## 844. Backspace String Compare (Easy)

 Use a stack for the two strings, pop the top out when you run into backspaces.

+## 845. Longest Mountain in Array (Medium)

+For each element, calculate the longest ascending subarray on its left side and right side, then combine them together.